Eve - What Were You Thinking ?

 - She was called woman because she was taken out of man.
-Genesis 2:23 (Woman is a generic description as to Eve's relationship to Adam.
+(Genesis 2:23) (Woman is a generic description as to Eve's relationship to Adam.
 Literally man-ess.)

 This was God's plan for marriage.
-He made them equal and of one flesh to function together for the good of the whole.
+He made them equal and of one flesh to function together.
 This is the divine ideal for man and wife and it is what makes a home run in perfect order.

 - Finally, Adam named his wife Eve. "because she was the mother of all the living."
 Genesis 3:20 Eve means "life," "life giving" or "mother of all who have life."

 The serpent asked, "Did God really say, ‘You must not eat from any tree in the garden?’
-And then he lied to her and caused her to doubt God’s character, suggesting that God wanted to hold her back.
+Are you sure you heard him right?
+And then he lied to her and caused her to doubt God’s character, suggesting that her Creator wanted to hold her back.
 Satan has been a liar from the beginning.
-John 8:44
+(John 8:44)

-He told her that she would not die.
+He told her she would not die.
 He told her that God knew that if she ate the fruit, her eyes would be opened and she would be like God, knowing good and evil.
 Genesis 3:1 and 3:4

 Eve’s temptation.
 Eve was enticed by lust... for food, pretty things and personal gain.
 She saw that the fruit was good to eat and was attractive.
 She believed that it would give her wisdom.
-Genesis 3:6
+(Genesis 3:6)

 Eve's sin led to harsh consequences.
-Turn to the next page to read about her life after the garden and the lesson's we can learn from her.
+Turn to the next page to read about her life after the garden and the lessons we can learn from her.